-Students must have a working knowledge of Blackboard.
+Students must have a working knowledge of Canvas.
 Students encountering computer issues should contact Information Technology Services (ITS).
-You can also submit a Help request Ticket and if you are dealing with Blackboard-related difficulties, contact the Blackboard Office at 919-530-766.
-NCCU has also a 24-hour Blackboard Helpdesk that can be reached at 1-(855) 588-2925.
+You can also submit a Help request Ticket and if you are dealing with Canvas-related difficulties, contact the Canvas Office at 919-530-7676.